TaliD0506/TaliD0506/README.md

 - 👀 I’m interested in software development,security and analysis
 - 🌱 I’m currently learning C++,C# and Java
 - 💞️ I’m looking to collaborate on project that will be also a chance for me to learn
-- 📫 How to reach me
+- 📫 How to reach me on email at, talidavhana12@gmail.com
-- 😄 Pronouns: ...
+- 😄 Pronouns: She/Her
 - ⚡ Fun fact: ...

 <!---